 Market Participants who have TCR offers cleared in the annual TCR auction will be paid (or get charged in the case of a counter-flow TCR) based on the amount of TCR MWs cleared and the annual TCR auction clearing prices associated with the source and sink of the TCR sold;

-Market Participants holding ARRs not associated with LTCRs may self-convert their ARRs into TCRs for the applicable period subject to simultaneous feasibility.
-TCRs from self-converted ARRs, including TCRs self-converted from ARRs associated with LTCRs, are included as awarded TCRs.
+Market Participants holding ARRs may self-convert their ARRs into TCRs for the applicable period subject to simultaneous feasibility.
+TCRs from self-converted ARRs are included as awarded TCRs.

 Key features of the monthly ARR allocation include: